pkrmf/dependencyswapper/README.md

 ## Usage

-First it is very important to run a setup command.

-    $ depswapper setup

-Now `depswapper` is ready to be used.
 Whenever you want to swap environments on any of your dependencies, run `depswapper test "NameOfYourFramework"` or `depswapper dev "NameOfYourFramework"` at the root of your Project.
+- The `dev` subcommand will clone the git repository for the pod and point to it locally.
+- The `test` subcommand will pull the pod directly from the git repository and pull it as source.

 ## Contributing